simolus3/drift/docs/docs/type_converters.md

 ---

-data:
-  title: "Type converters"
+title: Type converters
-  weight: 5
 description: Store more complex data in columns with type converters
-aliases:
- - /type_converters
-path: /docs/advanced-features/type_converters/
-template: layouts/docs/single

 ---

 Drift supports a variety of types out of the box, but sometimes you need to store more complex data.